 - Also check out our best small business printers roundup

 The HP Envy Pro 6420 is a compact and inexpensive inkjet with all the features you could ask for from a home office printer.
 It can print, scan, copy and even fax via your smartphone.
 Instead of an Ethernet port, you have both Bluetooth and self-healing Wi-Fi built in, making mobile printing via HP’s iOS/Android app particularly easy.

 We were impressed by its ease of use and overall print quality, while its lack of an LCD display, the limited paper capacity and slow print speed can all be overlooked if you’re printing on a small scale.
-Just bear in mind that the Envy Pro works best with HP's ink subscription service, Instant Ink which ties you to a (low) recurrent monthly fee.
+Just bear in mind that the Envy Pro works best with HP's ink subscription service, Instant Ink, which ties you to a (low) recurrent monthly fee.

 Read the full review: HP Envy Pro 6420

-This stout laser printer takes up relatively little space, given its high capacity for paper and toner.
-It means you can keep printing quickly and efficiently and with lower running costs than an equivalent inkjet.
+This stout laser printer takes up relatively little space, something slightly surprising given its high capacity for paper and toner.
+This means you can keep printing quickly and efficiently with lower running costs than an equivalent inkjet.

 Read the full review: Kyocera Ecosys P5026cdw